karlseguin/the-little-redis-book/en/redis.md

 	sadd friends:leto ghanima paul chani jessica

-Each member of this set is a reference to a Redis string value containing details on the actual user.
+Each member of this set is a reference to a Redis key containing details on the actual user.
 What if `chani` changes her name, or deletes her account?
 Maybe it would make sense to also track the inverse relationships:

 	sadd friends_of:chani leto paul

-Maintenance cost aside, if you are anything like me, you might cringe at the processing and memory cost of having these extra indexed values.
+Maintenance cost aside, if you are anything like me, you might cringe at the processing and memory cost of having these extra keys.
 In the next section we'll talk about ways to reduce the performance cost of having to do extra round trips (we briefly talked about it in the first chapter).

 If you actually think about it though, relational databases have the same overhead.
-Indexes take memory, must be scanned or ideally seeked and then the corresponding records must be looked up.
+Indexes take memory, must be scanned, or ideally seeked and then the corresponding records must be looked up.
 The overhead is neatly abstracted away (and they  do a lot of optimizations in terms of the processing to make it very efficient).

 Again, having to manually deal with references in Redis is unfortunate.
 But any initial concerns you have about the performance or memory implications of this should be tested.
 I think you'll find it a non-issue.